Paradise and the Thief on the Cross

 The apostle Paul says that Jesus died, was buried, and rose the third day.
 There are 17 other references in the New Testament that indicate Jesus would be dead until he was resurrected the third day.
 If this is so, how could the thief be in paradise with Jesus the same day he died, when Jesus himself was dead for three days?
-See our study paper about which day the Christian Passover is.

-Around 30 Years Later
+About 30 Years Later

-Around 30 years after the death and resurrection of Jesus, the writer to the Hebrews gave a long list of righteous individuals who were still dead and in their graves:
+About 30 years after the death and resurrection of Jesus, the writer to the Hebrews gave a long list of righteous individuals who were still dead and in their graves:

-"And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect" (Heb.11:39-40 KJV).
+"And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect" (Heb.11: 39-40 KJV).
 See also v13.

 Both the living and dead elect of God will be made perfect at the same time.
 The perfection spoken of is the transformation from a temporary existence to immortality.
-If the thief was granted salvation just before his death and went immediately to heaven that same day, most of the scriptures that deal with a future resurrection make no sense.
+If the thief was granted salvation just before his death and went immediately to heaven that same day, most of the scriptures which deal with a future resurrection make no sense.

 The Dead Rise First